 This super simple recipe for shrimp cooked in beer is an instant seafood supper party!
 A lemon butter dipping sauce rounds out the deliciousness.

-You throw all of these ingredients into a skillet, boil it all for two minutes, and you are done.
+You throw all of these ingredients into a pot, boil it all for two minutes, and you are done.
 Yes, TWO MINUTES.

-I barely had time to make the buttery lemony dipping sauce.
-That’s it, folks.
+While the shrimpies are cooking up in their beer bath, you’ll be stirring together a speedy buttery lemony dipping sauce, and that’s it!
 It just may be a new indoor record in terms of getting a pretty great-tasting dinner on the table in as little time as possible.

 Now a word to the wise: this dish is messy, and I mean that in the best way.